Success with goLance!

-- Tell the employer why you're a great fit for the position.
+- Tell the client why you're a great fit for the position.

 - Highlight great examples of your previous projects.

 - Don't use a template.
-You can use an outline, but don't copy and paste the employer's name to fill in the blanks to a generic proposal.
+You can use an outline, but don't copy and paste the client's name to fill in the blanks to a generic proposal.
 Every proposal should be original.

 - Use the proposal to highlight projects outside of goLance, or bring to light relevant experience not documented in your resume.